danslatts/reflections/lesson_3_reflections.md

 Fork - a clone between two repositories on GitHub Clone - a copy of an existing repository branches - a tree like structure of commits seperated down the trunk

+# What is the benefit of having a copy of the last known state of the remote stored locally?

+This allows you to continue to code and merge offline with the latest known version of the master at the time.
+It also means that there will be less conflicts when connecting back to the remote.